Black-bibbed cicadabird: Ecology and behavior

+There is no information about its breeding habits and nesting.

-Habitat and Conservation Status
+Habitat and conservation status

 Its natural habitats at tropical moist lowland primary forest and secondary forest up to 1,000 meters above sea level.

 The IUCN Red List has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals.
 Extensive lowland deforestation on all islands in its range is the main threat.
 Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
 Its preference for low altitudes suggests that it must have suffered population losses with the loss of lowland forest in the Philippines.

+Due to its still unclear taxonomy and numerous subspecies which may be classified as its own species, this species complex may even be more threatened than originally though, the Luzon subspecies lecroyae, East Visayan ripleyi and the Mindoro subspecies elusum are extremely rare while Mindanao nominate is still considered generally uncommon.
+The Sulu everetti is practically unknown.
+Due to its preference for the canopy, fairly drab color and similar appearance to other cuckooshrikes and trillers and relative silence, this species may possibly be overlooked.